pinellolab/haystack_bio/README.md

 	haystack_pipeline ./TEST_DATASET/ hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19

-To analyze the bed file file _myregions.bed_ on the _hg19_ genome run:
+It is possible to use only the motif analysis calling the _haystack_motifs_ module on a given set of genomic regions.
+For example, to analyze the bed file file _myregions.bed_ on the _hg19_ genome run:

 	haystack_motifs myregions.bed hg19